souravdhar/fabric-multiorg-multipeer-network/README.md

-# fabric-multiorg-multipeer-network setup (without TLS) ...
-In progress
+# fabric-multiorg-multipeer-network setup (without TLS)

 Clone this repo to a directory. cd to that repo directory [fabric-multiorg-multipeer-network] and do the necessary prerequisites as following.